Think You Might Have Whiplash? Know the Symptoms

 Pain management specialist Robert Bolash, MD, answers our questions about what causes whiplash, who is more at risk and how long it may last.

 A: People associate whiplash with a motor vehicle collision, and that often is the cause.
 But it can also happen with a sports injury, physical abuse (such as being violently shaken by the shoulders) or by being punched.
-These all can cause an intense flexing and extension of the neck.
-The movement is similar to when you nod your head to say yes.
+These all can cause an intense flexing and extension of the neck — a movement similar to when you nod your head to say yes.

-A: You may feel signs and symptoms of whiplash immediately after the injury or they may not show up for several days.
+A: You might feel symptoms of whiplash immediately after the injury, or they can show up several days later.
 Common signs of whiplash include:

-A: While you could undergo magnetic resonance imaging (MRI), a computed tomography (CT) scan or X-ray if whiplash is suspected, most people have normal imaging results because the injury occurs within structures too small to be seen in these tests.
+A: Your assessment will start with a physical exam.
+Depending on the results, a doctor might order a magnetic resonance imaging (MRI), computed tomography (CT) scan or X-ray if they suspect whiplash.
+But for most people, the injury occurs within structures too small to be seen in these tests.
 This is true even if you are experiencing pain.
 As a result, symptoms remain the primary way to tell if you have whiplash.

 A: Yes.
 Some people are more prone to having whiplash after an accident.
 Risk factors identified through research include:

-A: A vast majority of neck pain goes away within a few days and even more within three months.
-Studies show, however, that anywhere between 12 percent and 50 percent of people still have persistent neck pain after a year.
+A: A vast majority of neck pain goes away within a few days, and even more within three months.
+But studies show that between 12% and 50% of people still have persistent neck pain after a year.
 You are more likely to have this lingering pain if:

-A: Your doctor may prescribe anti-inflammatories and/or muscle-relaxers.
-We recommend that you apply heat rather than cold to the area because it helps loosen tight muscles.
+A: Your doctor may prescribe anti-inflammatories and/or muscle relaxers.
+Applying heat (rather than cold) to the area might also help loosen tight muscles.

-The purpose of treatment is to regain range of motion as quickly as possible.
+The purpose of treatment is to regain your range of motion as quickly as possible.
 We start physical therapy early and focus on stretching, rotating and moving the neck back and forth.
-We very rarely advise patients to wear a soft neck collar.
+We very rarely advise patients to wear a soft neck collar, as we’d rather keep the joints and muscles moving than immobilize them.

 If you are still feeling significant pain after three months, it’s a good idea to ask your doctor to evaluate your condition.
 He or she may then recommend further treatment, if needed.